moflaher/ttide_py/README.md

 All other input is optional.
-Currently dt,stime,lat,constitnames,output,errcalc, and synth can be specified.
+Currently dt,stime,lat,constitnames,output,errcalc,synth,out_style, and secular can be specified.
 To do so use key=value (ex dt=0.5).

 dt -              Sampling interval (hours)   default = 1